wrhm/c4/README.md

-c4.py - A command-line version of Connect-4
+c4.py - A command-line version of Connect-4, written in python3